Wind-WindKids/winding/samples/sophieandwind/frost.md

 The sky no longer seemed to call her.

 While Wind was out at the airfield, she’d found a different routine.
-She liked the library and an old stone church with the crooked bell tower and the smell of wax.
+She liked the library and an old stone church courtyard nearby.

 When he asked why, she just shrugged.
 “I like it here.
 It’s quiet.”